The underlying complexities of the human psyche quite often go overlooked.

 — Cheyenne Diaz

-Although certain realizations and/or epiphanies may naturally occur in our lives, if we wish to truly access higher levels of consciousness, we must find ourselves willing to put in the necessary effort.
+If we wish to truly access higher levels of consciousness, we must find ourselves willing to put in the necessary effort.

-So what about these last four of our seven levels of consciousness?
+So, what about these last four of our seven levels of consciousness?

-Am I capable of something greater?
+Are we capable of something greater?

 We’re ready to fully access our consciousness.